 Yorkshire Terrier, or “Yorkie” puppies, are irresistibly cute and have the ability to melt your heart into a million tiny pieces.
-Before you run out to your local Yorkshire Terrier rescue group to bring this adorable pup into your life, there are a few things to know about the breed.
+But before you run out to your local Yorkshire Terrier rescue group or shelter to bring this adorable pup into your life, there are a few things to know about the breed.

-Check out the adorable Yorkie puppy pictures below and keep reading to find out if you’re ready to adopt a Yorkshire Terrier puppy!
+Check out the adorable Yorkie puppy pictures above and keep reading to find out if you’re ready to adopt a Yorkshire Terrier puppy!

 2. They Are Tiny As Puppies–And Fragile

 How can you look at a Yorkie Puppy and not want to hug ‘em and squeeze ‘em?
 They are just so stinkin’ adorable and tiny.

 Because of their small stature as puppies, they’re very fragile.
 Excessive handling by small children or an accidental unwatched step can be life-threatening to a Yorkie puppy.

 If you want to bring a Yorkie baby into your home that also has human children, be sure to have a lengthy discussion on how to play with your puppy without injuring them.

 3. Once They Get Older, They Act WAY Bigger Than They Actually Are

 Napoleon Complexes don’t just exist in humans; Yorkies have them, too.
 Convinced they are much bigger than they actually are, Yorkieshire Terriers will yap and investigate any larger dogs, cars, or other curiosity-inducing objects, like your bike haphazardly leaning against the wall.